Welcome

 also been a keen stock car fan for over 30 years.
 In this radio

-programme, he ventures out to interview the old
+programme, he ventures out to interview the legendary

 Wembley rascal Pete Tucker #85 who raced at the very first New

 Cross meeting, about those wild early days.
-Pete does his wonderful gravelly Cockney drawl to counterpoint
+Pete does his gravelly Cockney drawl to counterpoint

 Sewell's posh accent.
 Then Brian visits a Wimbledon Spedeworth meet